dustinengle/smart-mailbox/docs/Models.md

 }
 ```

+- `channelId` - The channel id for usage with StreamIOT.
 - `deviceId` - The id of the device on StreamIOT.
 - `publicKey` - The blockchain public key that is used for the starter kit account.
 - `sn` - The gateway serial number that was scanned by the mobile app during mailbox setup.